Jacob's Ladder (Moskos)

 Jacob’s Ladder is a tempera painting created by Elias Moskos.
 Elias was a Greek painter originally from the island of Crete.
 By the 1650s he was living on the island of Zakynthos.
 He also worked on the island of Kefalonia.
 There were two other painters active during his lifetime with the same last name.
 Ioannis Moskos and Leos Moskos.
 The painter was also a prominent teacher.
 He also had a sizable fortune.
 Fifty-two of his paintings survived.
 He represented the Cretan School and the Heptanese School.
 His works typically combine both schools.
 His work was heavily influenced by engravings from all over the world some were Flemish.
 His artistic activity ranged from 1629 to 1687.
 Most of his remaining works are in Greece and Italy.

 Jacob was a biblical figure from the old testament.
 He had a vision of a ladder or staircase reaching into heaven with angels traveling up and down the ladder.
 He heard the voice of God blessing him from the top of the ladder.
-God told Jacob he would have good luck and to keep his faith.
+God made a covenant with Jacob just as he did with his father Isaac and his father's father, Abraham.
+God told Jacob he would be with him wherever he goes and that his descendants "shall be like the dust of the earth".
+God promised that through Jacob's offspring would come a "blessing" for all of the peoples of the earth- the Christian tradition regards this as a foretelling of the coming of Christ.
 Countless artists depicted the old testament scene.
 The theme was adopted by Flemish artists.